budulinek/arduino-altherma-controller/README.md

 ### 4. Virtual Output

 Virtual Output will only work if the Arduino controller is connected to the P1/P2 bus (can write to the bus).
 Moreover, writeable command are device-specific.
-The Virtual Output Commands provided in the template may (with no guarantee) work only with **Daikin Altherma LT (EHVH(H/X/Z))** heat pumps. **<u>Use at your own risk!!!</u>**
+The Virtual Output Commands provided in the template may (with no guarantee) work only with **Daikin Altherma LT (EHVH(H/X/Z))** heat pumps. <ins>**Use at your own risk!!!**</ins>

 Download the Loxone template **[VO_Daikin Altherma LT.xml](VO_Daikin Altherma LT.xml)**.
 Open Loxone Config and in the periphery tree mark Virtual Outputs, then go to Device Templates > Import Template ... in the menu bar.
 Find the template you have downloaded and import the template.
 You should see Daikin Altherma LT with a number of Virtual Output Commands.
 Change the IP address or UDP port if needed: